aztecrex/rpi-odds-and-ends/README.md

-# Raspberry Pi 3 Bits
+# Raspberry Pi 3 Odds and Ends

 ## Ping on the hour